Most people begin their application enquiries about a year before the September in which they plan to start university.

-Can I apply for more than one degree programme at the University of Edinburgh?
+Can I apply for more than one degree at the University of Edinburgh?

-You can, if you wish, apply for more than one programme at the University of Edinburgh.
-If you plan to do this, we would advise you to discuss your choices first with the relevant College admissions office, and to make clear in your application which is your first choice.
+You may apply for more than one degree at the University of Edinburgh.
+If you plan to do this, you should discuss your choices with us before you submit your application.
+After you've applied you should then contact us to let us know which Edinburgh degree is your first choice.

 UCAS application form

 There are a number of sections on the application that need to be completed: personal details, academic qualifications, your personal statement and your reference.